aunefyren/poenskelisten/README.md

 ### 3. Start Pønskelisten

-Either compile the chosen branch/tag with Go:
+Either compile your chosen branch/tag with Go:

 ```
 $ go build
 $ ./poenskelisten
 ```
-...or download a pre-compiled version and start the application.
+... or download a pre-compiled release and start the application.

 It should say whether or not it started and managed to connect to the database.
 Pønskelisten is now up and running.